gcallah/BookReviews/wilkinson.md

 Wilkinson enunciates five principles that he believes will help us to resolve these "dilemmas":

 1. Evolution was not random.
-2. Nature seems to have created humans with competing dispositions.
+2. Nature seems to have created humans with competing dispositions, one selfish and one altruistic.
 3. Free will is a key aspect of human nature.
 4. Strong family relationships are crucial to the good life.
 5. Strong family relationships are crucial to the good society.

-He goes on to make the quite sound point that accepting as fact the idea that humans evolved from non-human ancestors says nothing about whether we were created by a divine being or not.
-After all, no one listens to the Fifth Symphony and argues that, because it can be understood as a series of sound waves describable by physics, that means that Beethoven did not compose it.
+He goes on to make the point that accepting as fact the idea that humans evolved from non-human ancestors says nothing about whether we were created by a divine being.
+After all, no one listens to Beethoven's Fifth Symphony and argues that, because it can be understood as a series of sound waves describable by physics, that means that Beethoven did not compose it.
 While Wilkinson gestures at this fact, he does not seem to grasp its full import: a description of some events or processes from the viewpoint of physical science says nothing about those same phenomena viewed as intelligent actions.
 These are not *rival*